Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Compression and Deployment Pipeline

 \subsection{Network Pruning}

-Our pipeline implements configurable elements for network pruning, i.e., (1) pruning techniques, (2) pruning heuristics, and (3) pruning schedule. which we describe in the following.
+The pipeline implements configurable elements for network pruning, i.e., (1) pruning techniques, (2) pruning heuristics, and (3) pruning schedule, which we describe in the following.

 \textbf{Pruning techniques.} Pruning DNNs by removing parameters has been proposed early~\cite{hanson_comparing_1988, lecun_optimal_1989}.
-While initially being introduced to improve generalization and convergence it recently became a standard size reduction technique with no or low cost of accuracy.
+While initially being introduced to improve generalization and convergence, it has recently become a standard size reduction technique with little to no cost in accuracy.
 Our pipeline implements \emph{element-wise pruning} and \emph{structural pruning}.
 Element-wise pruning removes connections from a DNN's compute graph, i.e., parameters of the network are set to zero.
-Hence, these parameters do no longer influence the training error and are removed from the scope of the optimizer that trains the network.
+Thus, these parameters do no longer influence the training error and are removed from the scope of the optimizer that trains the network.
 Structural pruning sets whole structures of parameters to zero.
-This has shown to be very efficient for pruning filters~\cite{li_pruning_2017} or channels~\cite{anwar_structured_2015} of 2D-convolutional layers but it can analogously also be applied to rows and columns of linear layers.
-Its major benefit is the removal of complete structures from the weight tensors at once, which results in a considerable immediate reductions of parameters (which is in contrast to element-wise pruning that only creates sparse weight tensors).
+This has proven to be very efficient for pruning filters~\cite{li_pruning_2017} or channels~\cite{anwar_structured_2015} of 2D-convolutional layers, but it can also be applied analogously to rows and columns of linear layers.
+Its main advantage is that it removes entire structures from the weight tensors at once, resulting in a significant immediate reduction in parameters (in contrast to element-wise pruning, which produces sparse weight tensors).

-\textbf{Pruning heuristics.} A critical aspect of pruning is the selection of elements or structures that, when removed, have the least impact on predictive performance.
-Oracle pruning~\cite{molchanov_pruning_2017} finds an optimal selection by removing every single structure and element of a network before evaluating its impact on the prediction quality.
-In practical applications this approach cannot be applied as it is too resource- and time-consuming.
-Fortunately, there have been proposed a number of heuristics that approximate optimal element-wise or structural pruning.
-In our framework we implemented many popular approaches that are based on different criteria such as magnitude \cite{han_learning_2015}, L-norm \cite{li_pruning_2017}, gradient \cite{molchanov_pruning_2017} or percentage of zeros found in activations \cite{hu_network_2016} to rank parameters or parameter structures by their approximated importance.
+\textbf{Pruning heuristics.} A critical aspect of pruning is selecting the elements or structures that, when removed, will have the least impact on predictive performance.
+A number of heuristics have been proposed that approximate optimal element-wise or structural pruning.
+In our framework, we have implemented many popular approaches that are based on different criteria such as magnitude \cite{han_learning_2015}, L-norm \cite{li_pruning_2017}, gradient \cite{molchanov_pruning_2017} or percentage of zeros found in activations \cite{hu_network_2016} to rank parameters or parameter structures by their approximated importance.